j-fu/VoronoiFVM.jl/docs/src/solver.md

 ```

 ## [DifferentialEquations.jl solver](@id diffeq)
-This solver is in the process of being outsourced into a glue package.
+This solver has been being outsourced into the glue package VoronoiFVMDiffEq.jl.

 ## Built-in solver control